yegor256/sibit/README.md

 E9873D79C6D87FC233AA332626A3A3FE
 ```

-Then, yoo create a new [address](https://en.bitcoin.it/wiki/Address),
+Then, you create a new [address](https://en.bitcoin.it/wiki/Address),
 using your private key:

 ```